 In a prestressed concrete containment, the components that are cut and replaced include concrete, reinforcing bars, tendon sheathing, and the steel liner.
 The tendons, together with the grease in the sheathings that pass through the opening area, are removed before the opening is cut.
 The tendons may be reused in the restoration.
 The concerns are as follows:

-The steel liner plate may be torch-cut and reused.
+The steel liner plate (or metallic shell for steel containments) may be torch-cut and reused.
 During reinstallation, the gap around the liner plate for welding may not be as uniform as it would be for new plates.
-The uniformity of the gap is dependnt upon how skillfully the plate was initially torch-cut.
+The uniformity of the gap is dependent upon how skillfully the plate was initially torch-cut.
 The strength of the replacement welds may not be the same as the uncut plate, but it should be very similar to the strength of the weld joints in the original structure.
+If the strength of the replacement welds will be less than the uncut plate, the reduction in weld joint strength should be evaluated as an engineering design change.

-The creep and shrinkage of the concrete used to close the opening, which is usually high for newly poured concrete, could result in higher compressive strain in the concrete adjacent to the repaired opening prestressing and may cause liner buckling.
+The creep and shrinkage of the concrete used to close the opening, which is usually high for newly poured concrete, could result in higher compressive strain in the concrete adjacent to the repaired opening because of prestressing and may cause liner buckling.

-The creep and relaxation of reused tendons could cause the loss of prestress tensioning and detensioning.
+The creep and relaxation of reused tendons could cause the loss of prestress because of tensioning and detensioning.

-The leak tightness of the tendon sheathing may be compromised withdrawing and re-inserting the tendons, resulting in grease leakage.
+The leak tightness of the tendon sheathing may be compromised because of withdrawing and re-inserting the tendons, resulting in grease leakage.
 This leakage may reduce the strength of the concrete and leave the tendon unprotected.

-the reinforcing bar splices lined up without staggering, .
+When containment boundary concrete replacement includes having the reinforcing bar splices lined up without staggering, confirm that an engineering-based evaluation has verified that the strength of the containment has not been compromised.

-After closing the opening, the containment is to be subjected to a Type A ILRT 10 CFR 50, Appendix J
+After closing the opening, the containment is to be subjected to a containment pressure test and leakage test in accordance with Subsection IWL and Subsection IWE (specifically Articles IWL-5000 and IWE-5000) of the ASME Code Section XI, as incorporated by reference in 10 CFR 50.55a and subject to the applicable conditions in 10 CFR 50.55a(b)(2)(viii) and (ix).
+It should be noted that, when applying IWE-5000 to Class MC pressure-retaining boundary components, the condition in 10 CFR 50.55a(b)(2)(ix)(J) requires a Type A integrated leak rate test (ILRT) in accordance with 10 CFR 50, Appendix J, “Primary Reactor Containment Leakage Testing for Water-Cooled Power Reactors,” following a major containment modification or repair/replacement activity (e.g., construction openings for replacement of RV head, steam generators or pressurizers).
+Proposed alternative(s) to these requirements may be requested by the licensee and authorized by the NRC pursuant to 10 CFR 50.55a(z).

 Design Reviews

-Design reviews should be coordinated with the Civil, NRR, via the Project Manager, to confirm the restored design margin.
+Design reviews should be coordinated with the Structural, Civil, and Geotech Engineering Branch, the Office of Nuclear Reactor Regulation (NRR), via the Project Manager, to confirm the restored design margin of the containment structure.

 Codes and Standards